Dion Sembie-Ferris: 2016–17 season and Concord Rangers loan

 Sembie-Ferris scored his first goal for Colchester on 4 October 2016 in their 2–1 EFL Trophy defeat to Southampton U23 at the Colchester Community Stadium.

 In December 2016, Sembie-Ferris was again allowed to leave the club on loan, joining National League South side Concord Rangers for one month.
 He made his debut as a substitute on 26 December in Concord's 1–1 home draw with East Thurrock United.
 He scored twice against St Albans City on 28 January 2017, his second a 91st-minute winner with Concord recording a 3–2 victory.
 On 24 February, Sembie-Ferris' loan at Concord was extended until the end of the season.
 He made 20 appearances for the Beach Boys during his loan spell scoring four goals.

 He scored one goal in ten first-team appearances for Colchester across the campaign.
 He was released from his contract by mutual consent in August 2017.

 Return to St Neots Town

 In August 2017, Sembie-Ferris made a return to his former club St Neots Town, saying that he had "unfinished business" at the club.

 Peterborough Sports

 Following financial issues at St Neots Town, Dion signed for Southern League Division One Central side Peterborough Sports in November 2018.

 Scunthorpe United

-On the 2nd February 2023, Sembie-Ferris was announced as a new signing for Scunthorpe United.
+On 2 February 2023, Sembie-Ferris was announced as a new signing for Scunthorpe United.
 On 28 October 2023, Sembie-Ferris returned to former club Peterborough Sports on a loan till the end of the season.

 Dion was released by Scunthorpe at the end of the 2023–24 season.